izzeldin-b/angsana-abadi-massive-project-niagain/README.md

      VITE_FIREBASE_MESSAGING_SENDER_ID=""

      VITE_FIREBASE_APP_ID=""

+     VITE_API_URL=""

-6. Run "npm run dev" on both 'server' and 'client' root directories
+7. Run "npm run dev" on both 'server' and 'client' root directories
-7. Open the localhost port used and use the platform
+8. Open the localhost port used and use the platform